tree

 What if I miss a session?

-If you know you're going to miss a session, please let me know and I am happy to re-arrange.
-Due to short notice cancellations, I operate a cancellation policy as follows:
+If you know you're going to miss a session, please let me know and I am happy to re-arrange subject to my cancellation policy below:

 • Less than 48 working hours notice before the day of the appointment - Full fee